-There have been no material changes in the valuation methodology of the Group's assets and liabilities during the year.
+There have been no material changes in the valuation methodology of the Group's assets and liabilities during the year, however the methodology for risk margin has been updated to comply with The Insurance and Reinsurance Undertakings (Prudential Requirements) (Risk Margin) Regulations 2023.

-Assets, technical provisions and other liabilities are valued in accordance with the Solvency II Directive.
+Assets, technical provisions and other liabilities are valued in accordance with the PRA Rulebook, SII Firms, Valuation.
 The principle that underlines the Solvency II valuation methodology is "fair valuation", i.e., the amount for which assets could be exchanged and liabilities transferred or settled by knowledgeable and willing third parties in an arm's length transaction.

-As at 31 December 2021, the Group's excess of assets over liabilities was £319.2m (2020: £320.9m) on a Solvency II basis, £146.6m higher than its IFRS net assets.
+As at 31 December 2023, the Group's excess of assets over liabilities was \pounds 349.5m (2022: \pounds 297.0m) on a Solvency II basis, \pounds 185.4m higher than its IFRS net assets.
 This is primarily due to differences in the valuation of technical provisions.

-See $\underline{\text{Section D}}$ for further details on the valuation of assets and liabilities as well as valuation differences between IFRS and Solvency II.
+See Section D for further details on the valuation of assets and liabilities as well as valuation differences between IFRS and Solvency II.